 Health Issues of the Labradoodle

-More details about health issues of Labradoodles may be found at: the veterinary clinic.
+More details about the health issues of Labradoodles may be found at the veterinary clinic.
 Early signs of allergies to dogs can be hard to spot, especially in young puppies.
-They can be treated with medications and special diet.
+They can be treated with medications and a special diet.
 Read the article about symptoms of allergies in puppies.

 Grooming Needs of the Labradoodle

 Many years of socialization and obedience training will help your Labradoodle know what you want when you want it.
 Labradoodle does not shed much.
 They will shed between once a week and once a month during their first 2 years.
-For the rest of their life, their coat will shed only one or two times a year.
+For the rest of their life, their coat will be shed only one or two times a year.
 Labradoodles should be kept inside, as they do not like to be outside.

 Training Needs of the Labradoodle

-Their high intelligence and desire to learn are a great asset, however, it can be challenging to train the Labradoodle.
+Their high intelligence and desire to learn are great assets, however, it can be challenging to train the Labradoodle.
 The owner needs to be observant of their puppy’s cues, like when to approach or leave, when to settle, and when to be ready for action or attention.

 Exercise Needs of the Labradoodle